+- First chamber selection

-Structure of legislative chamber(s)
+- Structure of legislative chamber(s)

+- First chamber representation quotas

 - Size of first chamber

 - First chamber selection

 - Eligibility for first chamber

 - Minimum age for first chamber

-- 3. a. he is not entitled to vote in elections to the Parliament; or - b. he is of unsound mind within the meaning of any law relating to the protection of the persons and property of persons of unsound mind; or - c. subject to Subsections (4) to (7), he is under sentence of death or imprisonment for a period of more than nine months; or - ${\bf d}$ he is otherwise disqualified under this Constitution. - 4.
-Where a person is under sentence of death or imprisonment for a period exceeding nine months, the operation of Subsection (3)(d) is suspended until - a. the end of any statutory period allowed for appeals against the conviction or sentence; or - b. if an appeal is lodged within the period referred to in paragraph (a), the appeal is determined. - 5.
+- 3. A person is not qualified to be, or to remain, a member of the Parliament if - a. he is not entitled to vote in elections to the Parliament; or - b. he is of unsound mind within the meaning of any law relating to the protection of the persons and property of persons of unsound mind; or - c. subject to Subsections (4) to (7), he is under sentence of death or imprisonment for a period of more than nine months; or - d. he is adjudged insolvent under any law; or - e. he has been convicted under any law of an indictable offence committed after the coming into operation of the Constitutional Amendment No. 24 Electoral Reforms; or - f. he is otherwise disqualified under the Constitution. - 4.
+Where a person is under sentence of death or imprisonment for a period exceeding nine months, the operation of Subsection (3)(d) is suspended until - a. the end of any statutory period allowed for appeals against the conviction or sentence: or - b. if an appeal is lodged within the period referred to in paragraph (a), the appeal is determined. - 5.
 The references in Subsection (4), to appeals and to the statutory period allowed for appeals shall, where there is provision for a series of appeals, be read as references to each appeal and to the statutory period allowed for each appeal. - 6.
 If a free pardon is granted, a conviction is quashed or a sentence is changed to a sentence of imprisonment for nine months or less, or some other form of penalty (other than death) is substituted, the disqualification ceases, and if at the time of the pardon, quashing, change of sentence or substitution of penalty the writ for the by-election has not been issued the member is restored to his seat. - 7.
 In this section- - "appeal" includes any form of judicial appeal or judicial review; - "statutory period allowed for appeals" means a definite period allowed by law for appeals, whether or not it is capable of extension, but does not include an extension of such a definite period granted or that may be granted unless it is granted within that definite period.